Muqtxdir/yaru-remix/README.md

  6. The theme and icons can now be selected from **Tweaks**

-*Note: Yaru-blue theme does not work with Snap and Flatpak apps*
+*Note: Yaru-remix theme does not work with Snap and Flatpak apps*

 ### Installation (source):